 ST. BERNARDS TO THE RESCUE Freshly fallen snow contains so much air that people can survive for a long time beneath it.
-A snowy day

-In the depths of winter, driving snow and blizzards may fall from the same gray clouds and fronts that in summer brought welcome showers.
+A snowy day IN THE DEPTHS OF WINTER, driving snow and blizzards may fall from the same gray clouds and fronts that in summer brought welcome showers.
 Outside the tropics, most rain starts off as snow, melting as it drops into warmer air.
 When snow falls, the air is just cold enough to let the flakes flutter to the ground before they melt.
 Sometimes, snow can be falling on the mountaintop while down in the valley it is raining.
 People often say the weather is "too cold for snow," and there is some truth in this, since very cold air may not hold enough moisture for any kind of precipitation (pp. 22-23).
 In fact, more snow falls in a year in southern Canada and the northern USA than at the North Pole.
-The heaviest snowfalls occur when the air temperature is hovering around freezing - which is why snow can be hard to forecast, because a rise in temperature of just a few
+The heaviest snowfalls occur when the air temperature is hovering around freezing - which is why snow can be hard to forecast, because a rise in temperature of just a few degrees above freezing may bring rain instead.
 RIVERS OF ICE AND AIR Snow accumulates on high ground where temperatures are low.
 It becomes compacted, or squeezed, into ice, which slowly flows down valleys as glaciers.
 The air above large icecaps becomes very cold and heavy, and follows the same paths, bringing icy winds to the lowlands beneath.

-Once snow has covered the ground, it is often slow to melt, because it reflects most of the sunlight.
+Under very cold conditions snow remains loose and powdery, and is often whipped up by the wind Fresh snow can contain as much as 90-95 per cent air and acts as an insulator, protecting the ground from much colder temperatures above the surface A COLD BLANKET Once snow has covered the ground, it is often slow to melt, because it reflects most of the sunlight.
 If the surface melts partially and then refreezes, the snow cover will last even longer.
 Only the arrival of a warm air mass is really effective in melting the snow.
 SNOWFLAKES Snowflakes occur in an infinite variety of shapes, and no one has ever found two the same.
 All natural snowflakes are six-sided and consist of ice crystals which are flat plates; rarer forms like needles and columns are sometimes found.
 THE SNOWFLAKE MAN W. A. Bentley was an American farmer who spent every possible moment out in the cold, photographing snowflakes through a microscope.
 Over the course of 40 years he made thousands of photographs.

-Under very cold

-conditions snow

-remains loose and powdery, and is

-often whipped up by the wind

-Fresh snow can contain as

-much as 90-95 per cent air and acts as an insulator, protecting the ground from much colder temperatures above the surface (c) 2011 Dorling Kindersley.
-All Rights Reserved.

-The greatest danger of avalanches comes when fresh, loose snow has fallen onto a harder, icy layer.
+"Tablecloth" of stratus cloud caused by gentle airflow over the mountains On average, 12 in (30.5 cm) of snow is equal to 1 in (2.54 cm) of rain Harder surface crust caused by melting and refreezing Eddies in the wind always cause more snow to fall in one place than in another, leading to drifts, which tend to grow larger and larger AVALANCHE The greatest danger of avalanches comes when fresh, loose snow has fallen onto a harder, icy layer.
 The slightest disturbance can start a slide, which crashes down into the valley, burying anything and anyone in its path.
 The blast of air in front of it is often strong enough to demolish buildings.
 BLIZZARD In blizzard conditions, snowfall is accompanied by strong winds, and it may become impossible to see anything, causing problems in travel and communications in both cities and the countryside.
 The wind piles huge drifts of snow against any obstacle and may completely cover cars and trains, trapping the passengers inside.